 Game storyline and puzzles are designed by award-winning puzzle designer John Bromels of Otherworldly Adventures LLC, with assistance from coauthor Alina Khankin.
 John’s were also the brains behind 2024’s Who Killed Ickey? $50,000 Treasure Hunt.
 His puzzles have appeared in the 2024 MIT Mystery Hunt and Neil Patrick Harris’ Wondercade newsletter.
 John, Alina, and their coauthor Brian Widerman won the 2024 Bravo Award for Best Intro Puzzle for their MIT Mystery Hunt puzzle BADGES BADGES BADGES BADGES BADGES BADGES BADGES BADGES BADGES, and an Honorable Mention for Funniest Puzzle of 2024 for their MIT Mystery Hunt puzzle TWO OUTS, TWO STRIKES, AND….

-One puzzle (you’ll know which one when you see it!) features original hand-drawn artwork by Eamon Hill.
+The puzzle If Waldo Led America features original hand-drawn artwork by Eamon Hill.
 Eamon is a tattoo and comic book artist based in Cincinnati, Ohio.